a-Digi-a/Obsidian/Variables in Python.md

 x = 5 # x is assigned the value 5
 y = "meow" # y is assigned the value meow
 ```
+The variable on the left hand side of the equals sign will have the value on the right hand sign **assigned** to it.

 We can also overwrite variable values:
 ```python